Why is the Rifling on a Barrel Important?

 Additional benefits of 5R rifling

-The 5R style of rifling does help fight bullet failure.
+The 5R style of rifling helps fight bullet failure.
 This is because of the gentler angle on the sides of the lands vs. conventional style of rifling.
 Conventional/standard type rifling the land basically meets the groove at a 90 degree corner.
 So a hard edge.
 Also with the 5R you have 5 lands in the bore of the barrel.
 The odd number of lands doesn't directly oppose one another.
 The combination of these two things deforms the bullet less (less distortion to the bullet jacket) when the bullet makes the jump from the case into the rifling.
 This helps fight bullet failure.

 We have learned that the 5R rifling actually helps the flight of the bullet.
 This came from an ammunition/bullet maker in late 2019.